Martin van Beynen: Awards

 Van Beynen has won journalism awards in New Zealand.
 In 2010, as well as other awards, he won a Qantas Media Award for "Story of the Year" for a feature after the trial and acquittal of David Bain.
 He was also announced "Fairfax Media Journalist of the Year 2010-2011".
 In the individual categories of the 2012 Canon Media Awards (previously called the Qantas Media Awards) Van Beynen was named Senior Reporter of the Year and Senior Newspaper Feature Writer of the Year.
 Additionally, he received a Wolfson Fellowship to Cambridge University, enabling him to study at the university in 2013.
 Black Hands won the 2021 Best Non Fiction prize at the Ngaio Marsh Awards.

+Personal life

+In 2024 Van Beynen was diagnosed with inoperable stage-IV lung cancer.